zeitgeistpm/zeitgeist/zrml/court/README.md

 ## Overview

 Court is a market dispute resolution mechanism.
-It allows jurors to make decisions.
+It allows jurors to discover the truth.
 If a juror does not vote with the plurality of the other jurors, the juror will be punished, while those who did vote with the plurality will be rewarded.